Generative deep learning improves reconstruction of global historical climate records: Discussion

 \section{Discussion}

 Our probabilistic generative approach enables moving from deterministic, spatial interpolation to a spatiotemporally consistent realization of physical climate variability.
 By faithfully capturing climate dynamics, we reconstruct spatially seamless patterns with natural variability that inform the established baselines of historical warming.
-Our uncertainty-aware reconstructions of global temperature and precipitation fields outperform state-of-the-art baselines across metrics and evaluations, and exhibit several key improvements over official data products.
+Our uncertainty-aware reconstructions of global temperature and precipitation fields show improved alignment with reference metrics and exhibit several structural differences compared to official data products.
 Specifically, we infer nearly twice as many strong El Niño events as detected in official temperature products, validating our reconstruction against historical literature.
 Crucially, this corrective capacity extends to the poles, where our results highlight the profound uncertainty characterizing Arctic climate evolution across the entire record.
-During the data-sparse early 20th century (1900--1980), reconstructed trends show distinct warming that is more pronounced than in previous official infilled datasets, suggesting that these products have systematically dampened historical variability.
-In the modern satellite era (1981--2024), we reveal that official infilled HadCRUT5 and Berkeley Earth records likely overestimate the modern Arctic warming trend due to smoothing artifacts, while simultaneously masking the intensity of localized extremes.
-By resolving local warming heterogeneity, we find that the widely reported fourfold Arctic Amplification~\cite{rantanen2022arctic} is likely an overestimation driven by the artificial smoothing inherent in traditional interpolation.
+During the data-sparse early 20th century (1900--1980), reconstructed trends show distinct warming that is more pronounced than in previous official infilled datasets, suggesting that these products may have structurally dampened historical variability.
+In the modern satellite era (1981--2024), our estimations suggest that official infilled HadCRUT5 and Berkeley Earth records likely overestimate the modern Arctic warming trend due to spatial smoothing properties, which can simultaneously attenuate the intensity of localized extremes.
+By resolving local warming heterogeneity, our results present a probabilistic case that the widely reported Arctic Amplification factor~\cite{rantanen2022arctic} might be influenced by the spatial smoothing inherent in traditional interpolation.
+This conclusion finds support in the recent work~\cite{chan2026dcent}, likely because both approaches provide a more refined representation of spatial heterogeneity in Arctic temperatures.
 The distinct warming patterns in the 1900--1980 and 1981--2024 periods, concentrated in regions of sea-ice retreat and coastal zones, likely reflect a response to positive albedo feedbacks and land-ocean contrasts.
 However, given the persistent discrepancies among reanalysis, satellite, and infilled records, a definitive ground truth remains elusive; thus, all assessments of Arctic climate evolution warrant cautious interpretation regarding their structural uncertainties.

 Reconstructing precipitation poses a distinct challenge due to its localized, intermittent, and non-Gaussian statistics.
 Conventional interpolation methods, which revert to mean climatology in the absence of data~\cite{harris2020version}, effectively erase historical variability in data-sparse regions.
 Our reconstructions overcome this limitation, inferring widespread drying trends in Africa and South America that are structurally missed by official datasets.
 This improvement is substantial as it suggests that station-based assessments, which prioritize station-supported wet regions, may overestimate the net rate of global land wetting due to a clear sampling bias: meteorological networks cluster in populated, moisture-rich zones while under-sampling arid and remote regions where drying is most pronounced.
 By resolving these long-standing observational gaps, our spatially complete baseline offers a more equitable evidence base for global climate policy, potentially supporting initiatives such as the UNFCCC Global Stocktake’s Loss and Damage assessments in vulnerable, under-monitored regions.